All Episodes

 And in this case, the TSA agent was deploying the loop to examine how the ink lies on the paper of my driver's license.

-And then when he finished that, he got out a UV light, uh you know, one of those UV lights to study the watermark on my driver's license.
+And then when he finished that, he got out a UV light, you know, one of those UV lights to study the watermark on my driver's license.

 Who needs to?

-On September eleventh, two thousand and one, four of the terrorists boarded the flight with genuine valid picture ID issued by the state of Virginia, uh uh which they'd obtained through the illegal immigrant day worker network that they were running out of the parking lot in the uh at the uh where was it?
+On September 11th, 2001, four of the terrorists boarded the flight with genuine valid picture ID issued by the state of Virginia, which they'd obtained through the illegal immigrant day worker network that they were running out of the parking lot in the at the where was it the 7-Eleven in Falls Church, Virginia, in Falls Church, Virginia.

-Uh instead she looked him in the eyes and exercised human judgment.
+Instead, she looked him in the eyes and exercised human judgment.

-Not once did he look any of us in the eye and reach a human judgment about it.
+not once did he look any of us in the eye and reach a human judgment about it.

 We're profiling things.